 Senior Education Researcher & Technical Assistance Specialist, SRI Education

-Sheresa Boone Blanchard, PhD, is a senior education researcher and technical assistance specialist with more than 25 years of experience and expertise in special education, early childhood, early intervention, and educator preparation/workforce.
-Blanchard has experience conducting mixed-methods and qualitative studies; providing consultation and technical assistance to states, programs, and organizations; and gathering evaluation and program improvement data from a wide range of partners.
+Sheresa Boone Blanchard, PhD, is a senior education researcher and technical assistance specialist with more than 25 years of experience and expertise in special education, early childhood, early intervention, educator preparation/workforce, and community-based participatory research.
+Blanchard has experience conducting mixed-methods and qualitative studies; engaging communities in the research process; providing consultation and technical assistance to states, programs, and organizations; and gathering evaluation and program improvement data from a wide range of partners.
 A former special education teacher, early interventionist, and higher education faculty member, Blanchard draws from her professional and formal preparation to inform study design, data collection, technical assistance, and systems change through an equity, inclusion, and social justice focus.

 At SRI, Blanchard currently provides technical assistance to IDEA Part C and Part B Section 619 state agencies through the Center for IDEA Early Childhood Data Systems (DaSy).
-She is also a content expert for the U.S. Department of Education-funded Innovative Technology for Early Childhood Assessment (INTECA) project.
-Through INTECA, Blanchard is working to increase knowledge and build capacity around equitable and innovative approaches for integrating technology into authentic assessments for young children with disabilities.
+She was also the project director for the U.S. Department of Education-funded Innovative Technology for Early Childhood Assessment (INTECA) project.
+Through INTECA, Blanchard worked to increase knowledge and build capacity around equitable and innovative approaches for integrating technology into authentic assessments for young children with disabilities.

 Key projects